ibexa/documentation-user/docs/content_management/translate_content.md

 3\.
 Select the source and target languages and click **Create**.

-All the Fields are then pre-filled with the values they have in the base translation.
+All the fields are then pre-filled with the values they have in the base translation.
-If you do not choose a base translation, the Fields remain empty.
+If you do not choose a base translation, the fields remain empty.

 While working, you can save your work and continue or click **Delete draft** to discard your changes.
 When done, you can save your work and close the window, publish the translated article immediately, or pick another publication date.